RedundantComputation/DCS-Academy-2025/BirdVisTemplate/tutorial.md

 Example:
 `map(5, 0, 10, 0, 100)` will map the value 5 (from the range 0-10) to the range 0-100, so the result would be 50.

-You’ll use `map()` to convert data, like bird counts, into positions or sizes on the screen.
+You’ll use `map()` to convert data into positions or sizes on the screen.

 ## `max()`
 When you’re working with different data values, you often need to know the highest value.
 The `max()` function will help you do that.